olifrost/olifrost.github.io/_posts/2015-03-25-thehomelessperiod.md

 But it was probably this first 'make it yourself' experience that led to everything else you find here.

-And it's how Oli Frost became forever linked on Google with the unlikely phrase "Menstruation"
+And it's how Oli Frost became forever linked on Google with the unlikely phrase "Menstruation".